2009 Château Pontet-Canet, Pauillac, Bordeaux

 Description

 We first tasted 2009 Ch.
 Pontet Canet at a négociant’s during the Bordeaux en primeur tastings, and then we tried it again later that week at the château.
 In both cases, it was utterly, utterly brilliant.
-The nose is wonderfully pure, elegant yet ultra-concentrated whilst gorgeous, blackcurrant fruit dominates the lush-textured palate.
-Layers of complexity ripple across the tongue whilst the deliciously ripe tannins are present, and then melt away.
-This is very focused, very precise and superbly refined but with great power.
-Almost level with the seamless, harmonious wine that was 2005, this is near-First Growth standard.
-This is one of the true stars of 2009: Pontet is back!
+The nose is wonderfully pure and elegant, yet ultra-concentrated, whilst gorgeous, blackcurrant fruit dominates the lush-textured palate.
+Layers of complexity ripple across the tongue whilst the deliciously ripe tannins are present and then melt away.
+It is very focused, very precise and superbly refined but with great power.
+This near-first growth standard is almost at its highest level with the seamless, harmonious wine of 2005—one of the true stars of 2009.

 wine at a glance